 Together, our family’s goal is to raise awareness and money for Mucolipidosis II, II/III and III.
 It is critical we raise funds to develop a treatment for those suffering from ML.
 There are treatments for some of the sister MPS diseases that are similar to Jennifer, but not ML.

-Jennifer is fortunate that she graduated with her masters in physiology last year, and has been hired as a Junior Scientist.
+Jennifer is fortunate that she graduated with her masters in physiology and is currently a scientist at Collaborations Pharma in Raleigh, NC.
+She hopes to continue on by obtaining a PhD in lysosomal diseases and find answers to her disease.
 Jennifer has a passion for learning more about lysosomal diseases and will be highlighting her poster presentation again this year at WORLD.
 Still, she struggles each day with pain, but has such courage!
 Her motto, “No, isn’t an option”, resigns with us each day.

 Thanks for stopping in and taking a look around the Web site.
 This page is built in honor of Jennifer and those suffering from MPS or ML.